Random Schrodinger operators on long boxes, noise explosion and the GOE: Abstract

 \section{Abstract}

 It is conjectured that the eigenvalues of random Schr\"odinger operators at the localization transition in dimensions $d\ge 2$ behave like the eigenvalues of the Gaussian Orthogonal Ensemble (GOE).
-We study a the eigenvalues of long boxes in dimension $d=2$ for low disorder.
-We deduce a stochastic differential equation representation for the limiting process.
-We show that in dimension $d=2$ there are sequences of boxes so that the eigenvalues in low disorder converge to Sine$_1$, the limiting eigenvalue process of the GOE.
+We show that there are sequences of $n\times m$ boxes with $1\ll m\ll n$ so that the eigenvalues in low disorder converge to Sine$_1$, the limiting eigenvalue process of the GOE.
+For the GOE case, this is the first example where Wigner's famous prediction is proven rigorously: we exhibit a complex system whose eigenvalues behave like those of random matrices.